JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 Note that `const` only affects the variable binding; the variable may be bound to a mutable object (such as an array), and that object may still be modified.
-Additionally when one tries to assign a value a variable that is declared constant the following scenarios are possible:
+Additionally when one tries to assign a value to a variable that is declared constant the following scenarios are possible:

 * if a new value has a different type than the type of the constant then an error is thrown:
 ```jldoctest